jel-massih/SquareScavenge/README.md

 FourSquare Scavenger Hunt

-Created in 24 Hours For Fall HackNY 2013
+(Initial Commit) Created in 24 Hours For Fall HackNY 2013 Modified to get working.